-Business Risk The Group has consolidated its position as the most profitable diversified corporate under Financial, Agriculture & Plantations, Leisure, Renewable Energy, Construction & Real Estate, Manufacturing & Trading, Technology, Research & Innovation Sectors.
-The Group's Financial services sector is the predominant one which contributes the major portion (~64%) of the profitability as well as the asset base of the Group.
+Diversification The Group has consolidated its position as the most profitable diversified corporate under Financial, Agriculture & Plantations, Leisure, Renewable Energy, Construction & Real Estate, Manufacturing & Trading, Technology, Research & Innovation Sectors.

+Portfolio Assessment The Group's Financial services sector is the predominant one which contributes the major portion (~64%) of the profitability as well as the asset base of the Group.
 The trading sector of the Group is mainly represented by Brown & Company, providing a variety of trading services.
 The LOLC group invested in the leisure industry in Sri Lanka in 2009 as it expanded to Maldives and Mauritius.
 The Leisure sector of the Group comprise of 'The Eden Resort & Spa, Beruwala', Dickwella Resort & Spa, Dickwella', The Paradise Resort & Spa, Dambulla' and 'The Calm Resort & Spa, Passikudah, and The Sheraton Turtle Beach Resort Kosgoda.
 The Group holds the widest plantations extent in Sri Lanka.
 The main plantation crops being tea, rubber, cinnamon and sugarcane.
 Browns Investments has become one of the large plantation companies in the country with a total of 49 estates under management.
 Browns Engineering & Construction (Pvt) Ltd is a Subsidiary of Browns Investments, established with the key intention of serving as the engineering and construction arm of the group.
 LOLC Group has in place centralized IT services and technologies operations which play a critical role as providers of efficient and effective IT solutions to all business sectors of the Group locally & globally.
 The Group continues to explore technology and innovation by LOLC Advanced Technologies (Pvt) Ltd which provides advanced technologies consultation support to companies under LOLC group.

-The HoldCo aims for sustainable income flows, in the form of Interest income, Shared Service Income, Tea brokering income and Travel reservation income.
-On a standalone basis, the group's top-line stood at LKR~333bn for FY23 and LKR~22bn in FY22 whereas it was recorded at LKR~74bn in 1QFY24.
+Income Assessment The HoldCo aims for sustainable income flows, in the form of Interest income, Shared Service Income, Tea brokering income and Travel reservation income.
+On a standalone basis, the HoldCo has earned an income of LKR~52bn in FY23 and LKR~26bn in FY22.
+Meanwhile for 1QFY24, the income was recorded at LKR~12bn.
+On a consolidated basis, the group's top-line stood at LKR~333bn for FY23 and LKR~224bn in FY22 whereas it was recorded at LKR~74bn in 1QFY24.